mesosphere-backup/dcos-vagrant/examples/java-spring/README.md

 **Scale**

-Since the app is configured to be unique per node, one private worker node is required for each app instance.
+Since the app is configured to be unique per node, one private agent node is required for each app instance.

 ```bash
 dcos marathon app update java-spring-docker instances=3